HajaRand/hr614_project/README.md

 $ cd hr614_project

 # Install dependencies
-$ yarn
+$ npm

 # Run the project
-$ yarn start
+$ npm start

-The server will initialize in the <http://localhost:3000>
+The server will initialise in the <http://localhost:3000>

 # Usage
 npm start